qmaoz/ziapp-lab14/README.md

 # Top-words

-Website for efficient and convenient German vocabulary learning
+Website for efficient and convenient German vocabulary learning.

 ## How to run locally